gridsingularity/gsy-e/README.rst

 d3a: Decentralized Autonomous Area Agent
 ====================================

-The D3A is a blockchain-based, distributed energy market model developed by Grid Singularity with the objective of supporting the Energy Web Foundation (EWF) mission to enable a decarbonized, decentralized, democratized and digitized energy system.
-See more on https://www.d3a.io .
+The D3A is being developed by Grid Singularity as an interface and codebase to model, simulate, optimize and (coming soon) download and deploy a custom energy exchange.
+See more at https://www.d3a.io .

 Code of Conduct
 ===============